centreon/centreon-documentation/en/integrations/external/connector-mip.md

 * Go to "Configuration > Services" and click "Scan" in the Discovery sub menu
 * Fill the Host box with the hostname configured in the previous section
-* Select 'App-Monitoring-Mip-Scenarios' in the Rule drop-down list on the left
+* Select 'App-Monitoring-Mip-Scenarios' in the rule drop-down list on the left

 * Click Scan to launch the discovery process

 * Check the boxes associated to the Scenario you want to monitor